 PRIOR LEARNING CREDIT

-The University of Maryland provides students with several opportunities to receive undergraduate credit for knowledge and achievements gained through non-traditional experiences.
-The University recognizes the following for awarding credit: Advanced Placement Exams (AP), International Baccalaureate Exams (IB), College-Level Examination Program (CLEP), Advanced Level/Advanced Subsidiary Level Exams (A-Level), Basic Military Training and Departmental Proficiency Exams (Credit-by-Exam).
+The University of Maryland provides students with several opportunities to receive undergraduate credit for knowledge and achievements gained through prior earning and non-traditional experiences.
+Typically, the University recognizes the following for awarding Prior Learning Credit (PLC): Advanced Placement Exams (AP), International Baccalaureate Exams (IB), Advanced Level/Advanced Subsidiary Level Exams (A-Level/AS-Level), College-Level Examination Program (CLEP), Basic Military Training and Departmental Proficiency Exams (Credit-by-Exam).
 Once a student has matriculated to the University of Maryland, they are not permitted to go back and take AP, IB or A-Level exams for credit.
-Credits earned for all of the above, except for Credit-by-Exam are posted to the student’s record as transfer credit.
-Credit-by-Exam is considered resident credit (please refer to chapter 4 Registration, Academic Requirements and Regulations).
+Credits earned for the above PLC, except for Credit-by-Exam are posted to the student’s record as transfer credit.
+Credit-by-Exam is considered resident credit.
 Undergraduate students may earn a total of up to one-half of the credits required for their degree through Prior Learning Credit.
 Usually, this is no more than 60 credits.
 Students will not receive credit for both passing an examination and completing an equivalent course.